Kevin M. Ross

-Kevin M. Ross was named the fifth president of Lynn University, taking office July 1, 2006.
+Dr. Kevin M. Ross was named the fifth president of Lynn University, taking office July 1, 2006.
 He succeeded his father, Dr. Donald E. Ross, who founded Wilmington College before serving as Lynn’s president for 35 years.
 Ross also previously served Lynn as the associate dean of the College of International Communication, director of special projects, director of development, vice president of institutional advancement, and chief operating officer.

-During his tenure as president, the university has made significant strides in support of its strategic plan, Lynn 2020, two years ahead of schedule and recently launched a new plan, Lynn 2025: Design for the future.
-Under Ross’ leadership, the university has implemented a redesigned core curriculum, the nationally recognized Dialogues; a first-year student experience titled The Citizenship Project; and a three-year undergraduate degree program; and acquired Boca Raton-based Digital Media Arts College.
+During his 12 years as president, the university completed a strategic plan, Lynn 2020, two years ahead of schedule and recently launched a new plan, Lynn 2025: Design for the future.
+Under Ross’ leadership, the university has implemented a redesigned core curriculum, the nationally recognized Dialogues; a first-year student experience titled The Citizenship Project; a three-year undergraduate degree program; and acquired Boca Raton-based Digital Media Arts College.

-The university is currently building the Christine E. Lynn University Center and the Mary and Harold Perper Residence Hall, and capital and endowed funds raised under Lynn 2020 will soon exceed $100 million.
-Other completed projects outlined in the university’s strategic plan include the Keith C. and Elaine Johnson Wold Performing Arts Center, which served as the site of the third and final 2012 presidential debate; the Perper Tennis Complex; Bobby Campbell Stadium; the Mohammed Indimi International Business Center; the Snyder Sanctuary; and Remembrance Plaza, a permanent campus memorial to the four students and two faculty members lost in the 2010 Haiti earthquake.
+Completed campus projects under Lynn 2020 include the Mary and Harold Perper Residence Hall; the Keith C. and Elaine Johnson Wold Performing Arts Center, which served as the site of the third and final 2012 presidential debate; the Perper Tennis Complex; Bobby Campbell Stadium; the Mohammed Indimi International Business Center; the Snyder Sanctuary; and Remembrance Plaza, a permanent campus memorial to the four students and two faculty members lost in the 2010 Haiti earthquake.

 A.B., English, Colgate University

 M.A., Liberal Arts, St. John’s College